- If you dropped your iPhone in water (or some other liquid), there are ways to fix it before you rush to Apple.

 For that, you need access to another iPhone. iTunes can restore your data to a new phone using the backup.
 What if you don’t have another phone to restore the data to?
 You should try one of that iPhone data recovery software and use the existing iTunes backup to scan for lost data manually.

 (g) Will your iPhone be covered under warranty if its LCI is still white?

 Liquid Contact Indicator (LCI) is hidden in the device’s headphone jack and charging port and alerts users of excessive water exposure.
 If Apple determined that the LCI is white, it indicates that the paper was not exposed to water, and therefore your warranty remains intact.
 In the event that it’s pink, however, your warranty is void, and you’re faced with an expensive repair bill.

-(h) How to fix water damaged screen of iPhone?
+(h) How to fix water damaged screen of the iPhone?

-In case your phone fell in water or liquid accidentally, water may get into the display screen.
-Follow these steps to fix a water damaged iPhone screen:
+In case your phone falls into water or liquid accidentally, water may get into the display screen.
+Follow these steps to fix a water-damaged iPhone screen: